 Typical cost: $10–$50/year.

 SSL Certificates: Essential for securing your site and ensuring customer trust.
-Many hosting providers include free SSL, but premium certificates for advanced security range higher.
+Many hosting providers offer free SSL, but premium certificates for advanced security cost more.

 Typical cost: $0–$200/year.